Copies of some pages of Urban Streets from the 1831 Census Returns

 Note also the sequence of numbering within each page.
 Only streets with very few properties [e.g. Artillery Lane, Dark Lane, Weavers Court, etc.] are all numbered on one page.
 All of the larger streets are not numbered on consecutive pages.
 In the page below you can see Nailer's Row numbered from [10 to 16] - Long Tower numbered from [10 to 18] and Priest's Lane numbered [1 to 3].
 Long Tower starts on page 46 [1 to 6].
 Continues on page 47 [6 to 9].
 The beginning of Nailers' Row begins on page 49 [1 to 9].
 Page 48 you see below.
 Page 49 Priest's Lane [4 to 20].
 Page 50 Priest's Lane [21 to 35] - Long Tower [14 to 16].
 Page 51 Long Tower [17 to 33].
 After this Long Tower goes on from page 52 to page 63.
 The Wards in the City of Londonderry 1831 Excel & PDF files will provide details of the numbering of streets plus the actual page numbers in the census microfilm document.
 It also shows which streets are in the various Wards.

-Note, however, that within my 1831 Excel census database the streets within the city are arranged alphabetically and the the houses are listed 1 to x.
+Note, however, that within my 1831 Excel census database the streets within the city are arranged alphabetically and the houses are listed 1 to x.
 In other words I am not following the order of streets and houses within the microfilm copy.

 Below is a copy of a page from the Butcher Street Ward .
 Here the numbering and the way multiple tenancies are identified is different.
 This method of numbering multiple tenancies was used in both the Butcher Street Ward and the Shipquay Street Ward.
 Incidentally the Shipquay Street Ward had fewer multiple tenancies than the other Wards.
 Again the "Shared House" papere mentioned above will provide further information.

 The townland of Edenballymore [page below] which always lay outside the walls was not strictly a Ward.
 It had a substantial rural population as well.
 As the city expanded in the later ninetennth and early twentieth centuries more or less the entire townland became part of the city.
 Within the 1831 database I have used [Edenballymore] instead of [outside] with all of the streets.
 The numbering of the properties in the 1831 Census follows the pattern adopted in the Bishop Street and Ferryquay Street Wards.
 This means that Fahan Street and William Street which had houses in both Edenballymore and the Butcher Street Ward were numbered differently.
 For example, Fahan Street in the Butcher Street Ward was numbered 72 to 154.
 This numbering followed on from the adjacent Cow Bog [outside] 41 to 71.
 Cow Bog followed on from William Street 1 to 40.
 William street in Edenballymore was numbered 1 to 60